 You can also compare and purchase travel insurance policies here (at Heymondo).
 For a limited time, Paris Unlocked readers can benefit from 5% off a chosen policy package.

 How Expensive do Policies Tend to Run?

 Throughout most of my life, I preferred to take the risk rather than pay a bit extra.
 Only recently have I changed tack, partly owing to the fact that I’ve had a couple of medical emergencies in the past years.

 But while you’ll hopefully enjoy an incident-free trip and won’t require medical attention or hospitalization, there are no guarantees.
 Something could happen that might quickly prove costly and stressful.

+Even lost baggage or a last-minute emergency that forces you to cancel, interrupt or delay your trip can be a genuine hassle.
 And while health care costs in France are much lower than in the U.S. and many other countries, the ininsured still have to pay out of pocket for doctor’s visits and hospital stays.

 Editor’s note: This post contains affiliate links.
-If you purchase insurance through these it comes at no additional cost to you, and will help to fund more free, engaging content at this site.
+If you purchase products through these it comes at no additional cost to you, and will help to fund more free, engaging content at this site.
 Thank you.